sydhds/Avpy/docs/source/examples/firststep.rst

 First Steps
 ===========

-This example covers your first steps with Pyav.
+This example covers your first steps with Avpy.

 Importing
 ---------